Dementia Activities Ideas: Using Housework as a Guide for Disease Progression

-Housework can be a meaningful activity for those with dementia, but changes in attention to detail may also indicate disease progression.
+Housework can be a meaningful activity for people with dementia, but changes in attention to detail may also indicate disease progression.
+For those in the early stages of Alzheimer's disease, maintaining engagement in daily activities is crucial.
 Learn how to offer guidance in small steps and engage your loved one in familiar, enjoyable tasks to alleviate boredom and improve cognitive decline.

 Housework can be a meaningful and enjoyable activity for individuals with dementia.
 However, it can also serve as a way to assess the progression of the disease in your family member.
 Changes in attention to detail and cleanliness can be early signs of trouble.